-Canada’s Pete Powell reflects on his long road of learning to fly and learns to paraglide at Point of the Mountain before heading Iquique in Chile for some serious thermalling.
+Canada’s Pete Powell reflects on his long road of learning to paraglide at Point of the Mountain before heading Iquique in Chile for some serious thermalling.
 Published in Cross Country magazine in 2002

 Paragliders the world over rely on some understanding of thermal flying if they ever venture away from their learning slopes.
 Yes, those first few sled rides were breathtaking, and the hour-long ridge soaring was also thrilling.
 However, many a learning paraglider pilot soon casts the beady gaze over those inviting multi-coloured flatlands and distant spines, nervously wondering… Could I go there?
 Can anyone go there?
 Will I be killed instantly, or slowly mocked to death by the master fliers?
 Am I tethered forever to this damn ridge, this Rock of Ages?